 Claiming insanity or mental incapacity: It may be possible to provide that the defendant suffers from a condition that prevents them from understanding the criminal nature of their actions.

 Finally, a skilled attorney may be able to establish a legal argument for suppressing evidence that would incriminate the defendant.
 If sex crime charges are brought against you, it is advisable to speak to a criminal law attorney immediately.

 If you have been charged with the crime of sexual assault, your future is in serious jeopardy.
 Choosing the right attorney can mean the difference between freedom and jail.
-Our South Jersey sex crimes lawyers at the Law Offices of Agre & St. John are ready to fight for your rights.
+Our South Jersey sex crimes lawyers at Agre & St. John are ready to fight for your rights.
 For an initial consultation, contact us online or call us at 856-428-7797.
 Located in Haddonfield, New Jersey, we serve clients throughout South Jersey, including Burlington County, Camden County, Gloucester County, and Salem County.